 Additionally, there are some companies that are specifically set up to transport dogs longer distances between European countries and the UK, not just across the channel.
 These companies can collect your pet from an airport or city in Europe, then transport your pet to your door in the UK.

 One such company is Happy Saluki Pet Transport, which is DEFRA certified.
 Another alternative is Pet Courier, a Spanish company that specifically transports pets between the UK and Spain, and vice versa.
-Their Facebook page lists upcoming trips.

 What Paperwork is Required for my Dog?

-To travel with a pet from the UK to the EU, your dog or cat needs to be microchipped, vaccinated for rabies at least 21 days before your day of travel and either have an animal health certificate or a pet passport issued in the EU or Northern Ireland.
+To travel with a pet from the UK to the EU, your dog or cat needs to be microchipped, vaccinated for rabies at least 21 days before your day of travel and either have an EU animal health certificate or a pet passport issued in the EU or Northern Ireland.